Find Affordable College Courses

 CSULB Communication & Journalism Master’s Program

-In the 2020-2021 academic year, 10 students earned a master's degree in communication and journalism from CSULB.
-About 60% of these graduates were women and the other 40% were men.
-Nationwide, master's degree programs only see 36% men graduate in communication and journalism each year.
-CSULB does a better job at serving the male population as it supports 4% more men than average.
+For the most recent academic year available, 50% of communication & journalism master's degrees went to men and 50% went to women.
+Nationwide, master's degree programs only see 36% men graduate in communication & journalism each year.
+CSULB does a better job at serving the male population as it supports 14% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from California State University - Long Beach with a master's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from California State University - Long Beach with a master's in communication & journalism.

 undefined